studiopress/atomic-blocks/README.md

 **1.3.2**
 * Fix category drop down on Post Grid block.
+* Fix path to fontawesome on Getting Started page.

 **1.3.1**
 * Fix bug in Post Grid block that prevented it from displaying in the editor.